ollipal/classified.html/README.md

 - No external dependencies, works fully offline
 - AES-GCM encryption with PBKDF2 password key derivation function which offers protection against brute forcing the password
 - Both PC and mobile browser support

+To start using: choose a password, write text and click save.
+This saves the text and the website encrypted into a single file, which can be accessed offline.

 To test this go to [online demo](https://classifiedhtml.com), download and open `classified.html` in browser or open with NodeJS by running `node classified.html`.